LBHackney-IT/API-Playbook/docs/creating_support_doc.md

 - Create a pull request with your changes.

 Once the changes are approved and merged, the support documentation will be available at https://playbook.hackney.gov.uk/API-Playbook/.

-—--------------------

-### Paper template

-#### [Issue Title]

-**NB:** Do not include any screenshots or text that contains sensitive information such as database connection strings, personally identifiable information or access tokens.

-#### Description
-Add description of the issue faced, including screenshots, communication received from users and any links to references describing the issue and potential solution.

-#### Affected product
-Name of the digital product(s) that have been affected.
-E.g. Manage my Home or All products that consume the Housing Search API

-#### Environment
-In which environment is the issue observed
-*Production / Staging / Development / All*

-#### Steps taken to reproduce
-Include any steps that were used to reproduce the issue (if applicable)

-#### Solution
-Include a step-by-step guide (including screenshots where appropriate) of how to resolve the issue should it occur again.

-Please assume that the reader of this document does not have prior knowledge of the system/services/technology used and be as descriptive as possible.